Justification of Red List Category

 The overall population trend is decreasing, although some populations may be stable and others have unknown trends (Wetlands International 2006).
-This species has undergone a large and statistically significant decrease over the last 40 years in North America (-77.3% decline over 40 years, equating to a -31% decline per decade; data from Breeding Bird Survey and/or Christmas Bird Count: [Butcher and Niven 2007]) and in 2015 the population was estimated to be 24% below the 1955-2014 long-term average (Zimpfer et al. 2015).
-In Europe the population size is estimated to be decreasing by less than 25% in 20.4 years (three generations) (BirdLife International 2015).
+In North America, the species has undergone a large and statistically significant decrease over the last 40 years (77.3% decline over 40 years, equating to a 31% decline per decade; data from Breeding Bird Survey and/or Christmas Bird Count [Butcher and Niven 2007]), and in 2015 the population was estimated to be 24% below the 1955-2014 long-term average (Zimpfer et al. 2015).
+In Europe, the population size is estimated to be decreasing by less than 25% in 20.4 years (three generations) (BirdLife International 2015).

 Conservation Actions Underway